Nevada Shuts Casinos, Bars and Gyms to Halt Coronavirus

 Democrat Steve Sisolak ordered a monthlong freeze on gambling, shutting down everything from the famous casino resorts to slot machines found in convenience stores, cutting off an industry that fuels the state’s tourism and hospitality-powered economy.

 Sisolak’s broad directive also includes the monthlong closure of non-essential businesses like bars, movie theaters and gyms at noon Wednesday.
-Restaurants must to shutter their dining rooms and only offer takeout or delivery.
+Restaurants must shutter their dining rooms and only offer takeout or delivery.

 “This is effecting the lives of our citizens.
 People are dying.
 Every day that is delayed here, I’m losing a dozen people on the back end that are going to die as a result of this,” Sisolak said at a news conference Tuesday night.